leafes/simple_calc/README.md

 ### How to run

-Clone the project and open the HTML file in a web-browser
+Clone the project and open HTML file in a web-browser
 ```
 git clone https://github.com/leafes/simple_calc.git
 ```